adrielcafe/pufferdb/README.md

 }
 ```

-But unlikely `SharedPreferences`, there's no `apply()` or `commit()`.
-Changes are saved every time a write operations happens.
+But unlike `SharedPreferences`, there's no `apply()` or `commit()`.
+Changes are saved every time a write operation happens.

 PufferDB keeps an immutable and read-only memory cache for fast reads.

 #### Threading
-PufferDB uses the [`ReentrantReadWriteLock`](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/locks/ReentrantReadWriteLock.html) to ensure that read-write operations will run concurrently.
+PufferDB uses the [`ReentrantReadWriteLock`](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/locks/ReentrantReadWriteLock.html) to ensure thread-safe read-write operations.

-You *can* run the API methods in the Android Main Thread, but you *shouldn't* do that!
-Please, use one of the wrapper modules or extension functions instead.
+You *can* run the API methods on the Android Main Thread, but you *shouldn't* do this!
+Please, use one of the wrapper modules or built in extension functions instead.

 ### Android
 The Android module contains an `AndroidPufferDB` helper class: